DownHomeDigital AV receivers Best 4K Compatible Receivers

 I’d also highlight the cool detail of tracks from my collection (supports high-resolution audio).
 The keyboard and acoustic instruments sound clean and finished, with excellent texture.
 Sounds do not merge into a single cacophony but sound exactly as they should.

 Based on the test results, I can say that Denon AVR-X3800H is a very well-balanced device that combines excellent 8K ultra-high-resolution pictures with beautifully detailed and powerful sound.
-Once again, Denon engineers have worked wonders, and I consider this model the best 4K 120Hz receiver.
+Once again, Denon engineers have worked wonders, and I consider this model one of the best 4K 120Hz receivers.

 Pros